-- 38-4.
-Astronauts travel at 0.950c from Earth to a star which is [04] ly (light years) away. - (a) How long does it take them to reach the star as observed by people on Earth?
-(Earthlings know how much time it takes for a signal to reach them from the star, and they do not include it as part of the travel time for the astronauts.) - (b) How long does the trip take from the perspective of the astronauts? - (c) How far apart are Earth and the star from the perspective of the astronauts as they travel? - 38-5.
+38-4.
+Astronauts travel at 0.950c from Earth to a star which is [04] ly (light years) away.

+(a) How long does it take them to reach the star as observed by people on Earth?(Earthlings know how much time it takes for a signal to reach them from the star, and they do not include it as part of the travel time for the astronauts.)

+(b) How long does the trip take from the perspective of the astronauts?

+(c) How far apart are Earth and the star from the perspective of the astronauts as they travel?

+38-5.
 (Paper only.)
-Just because I can't travel faster than the speed of light, it doesn't mean that I can't travel any further than about 100 light years from Earth before I die (where 100 years is about the longest someone might live). (a) Why not? (b) If I travel at speed β (= v/c), how far will I get in 100 years?
-You can leave your answer in terms of β and/or γ (= $1/\sqrt{1-\beta^2}$).
+Just because I can't travel faster than the speed of light, it doesn't mean that I can't travel any further than about 100 light years from Earth before I die (where 100 years is about the longest someone might live). (a) Why not? (b) If I travel at speed $\beta \ (= v/c)$, how far will I get in 100 years?
+You can leave your answer in terms of β and/or $\gamma \ (= 1/\sqrt{1-\beta^2})$.

-• A moving rod is observed to have a length of 2.00 m, and to be oriented at an angle of 30° with respect to the direction of motion (see figure).
+A moving rod is observed to have a length of 2.00 m, and to be oriented at an angle of 30° with respect to the direction of motion (see figure).
 The rod has a speed of 0.995c. (a) What is the proper length of the rod? (b) What is the orientation angle in the proper frame?
 (Answers: 17.4 m, 3.3°.)

-• At Stanford Linear Accelerator, Dr. Peatross's former Ph.D. advisor was involved in experiments where a high-intensity laser is aimed at electrons which approach almost straight-on with a velocity of $v = (1 - 3 \times 10^{-10})c$.
-In the lab frame, the time interval necessary for an electron to cross sequential wavecrests of the light wave is $T{lab} = \lambda{lab}/(c+v)$, as you would expect. (a) Show that in the rest frame of the electron, that time interval is and hence the wavelength experienced by the electron is
+- At Stanford Linear Accelerator, Dr. Peatross's former Ph.D. advisor was involved in experiments where a high-intensity laser is aimed at electrons which approach almost straight-on with a velocity of $v = (1 3 \times 10^{-10})c$.
+Use the Doppler equation for light to determine the wavelength of the laser in the rest frame of the electrons, given that the laser's wavelength in the lab frame is 800 nm.
+(Answer: 0.00980 nm.) - 39-1.

-$$T_e = \frac{\lambda{lab}}{c} \sqrt{\frac{1 - v/c}{1 + v/c}},$$

-$$\lambda_e = \lambda{lab} \sqrt{\frac{1 - v/c}{1 + v/c}}.$$

-This formula describes the Doppler shift of light, where v is the relative motion between the source and observer.
-Hint: $1 - v^2/c^2 = (1 + v/c)(1 - v/c)$.

-- (b) If the laser's wavelength in the lab frame is 800 nm, what is the wavelength in the rest frame of the electrons? - 39-1.
 You run a red light.
 You are pulled over.
-You explain to the traffic officer that you didn't know that the light was red-because you were moving, the red light

-([01] nm) was Doppler-shifted to appear green ([02] nm).
+You explain to the traffic officer that you didn't know that the light was red-because you were moving, the red light ([01] nm) was Doppler-shifted to appear green ([02] nm).
 If you were telling the truth, how fast were you going?

 39-2.
 Ever since the Big Bang, different parts of the universe have been flying away from each other.
 Astronomers can figure out how fast a star is moving away from us by looking at atomic emission lines and measuring how much the lines have been Doppler-shifted from the wavelength of the lines which we measure in experiments on Earth.
 They often characterize the amount of Doppler shift using a parameter z, frequently just called the "redshift".
-It is defined as where λ_m is the wavelength they measure for the light coming from the star, and λ_0 is the wavelength measured in an experiment in which the atoms emitting the light are at rest.
+It is defined as where λ_m is the wavelength they measure for the light coming from the star, and λ_0 is the wavelength measured in an experiment in which the atoms emitting the light are at rest. (a) Use the equation for the Doppler shift for light to show that the parameter z and the speed of the astronomical object v are related by: